 From career breakthroughs to professional milestones, explore how George Springer made an impact.

-George Springer is a professional baseball outfielder and designated hitter currently playing for the Toronto Blue Jays.
-Before joining the Blue Jays, he played for the Houston Astros from 2014 to 2020.
-He has primarily played right field but has also played center field.
-Born in New Britain, Connecticut, Springer is of Puerto Rican and Panamanian descent.
+George Springer is a professional baseball outfielder and designated hitter currently playing for the Toronto Blue Jays in MLB.
+Previously, he played for the Houston Astros from 2014 to 2020.
+Known for his versatility, Springer has played both right and center field during his career.

-On April 16, 2014, George Springer made his MLB debut for the Houston Astros at Minute Maid Park against the Kansas City Royals.
-He recorded his first career hit, an infield single, against Royals pitcher Jeremy Guthrie.
+On April 16, 2014, George Springer made his MLB debut for the Houston Astros against the Kansas City Royals at Minute Maid Park.
+He collected his first career hit.

-On May 8, 2014, George Springer hit his first career home run in MLB.
-It was at Comerica Park off Detroit Tigers pitcher Drew Smyly.
+On May 8, 2014, George Springer hit the first home run of his MLB career at Comerica Park off Detroit Tigers pitcher Drew Smyly.

-In 2019, Springer hit his 30th home run of the season with a leadoff homer in the first inning against the Kansas City Royals on September 19.
-This marked the first time since 2019 that he achieved 30 homers in a season.
+On September 19, 2019, Springer hit his 30th home run of the season.
+It was a leadoff homer against the Kansas City Royals on his 36th birthday, marking the first time since 2019 that he reached 30 home runs in a season.

 In March 2020, Springer donated $100,000 to Minute Maid Park employees during the COVID-19 pandemic.